crustyrustacean/crustyrustacean.github.io/_posts/2025/2025-09-23-flux-limiter-gcra-rate-limiting-made-easy.markdown

 Today, I want to share my journey building **flux-limiter**, a high-performance rate limiting library in Rust that uses the Generic Cell Rate Algorithm (GCRA).
 Whether you're a seasoned developer or just getting started with rate limiting, this post will walk you through the concepts and implementation details.

+# Why Did I Build this Thing?

+The simple fact is, I was looking at other rate limiters, namely `governor` and it's associated `tower-governor` incarnation for Axum, and had a great deal of trouble understanding them.
+I found myself longing for something simple that made sense, based on clear criteria.
+A challenge I've found in using Rust libraries is the *level of abstraction*.
+It's really challenging, at first glance, for a beginner to understand *how* to use them because they assume you think quickly in terms of abstraction.

+I need to be hit in the face.

+I figured *maybe* others might need that as well.

 ## What is Rate Limiting and Why Do We Need It?

 Imagine you're running a popular API that provides weather data.
 Without any controls, a single client could make thousands of requests per second, potentially: